GeoscienceAustralia/sira/docs/source/ch02_concept.rst

 4. **Transhipment nodes**: These are nodes that transform, transport, or store system inputs to give effect to processes that produces the outputs required of the system.
 Majority of the nodes within a system fall into this category.

 The component configuration and redundancies are captured as edges connecting the nodes.
 Constraints on flow through specific paths, or sets of nodes, can be represented as capacities of edges connecting those nodes.
-Figure 2.1 illustrates this concept for a thermal power station.
+:numref:`pwrstn_schematic_diagram` illustrates this concept for a thermal power station.

 .. _pwrstn_schematic_diagram: